joshuadgilley/passwrd_cracker/README.md

 2. Run Gilley_Taylor_HW1_passwd_cracking.py

 3. A command prompt will pop up in the IDE.
-Type in your in file and hit enter.
-Then type your out file and hit enter.
+Type in your "in" file name and hit enter.
+Then type your "out" file and hit enter.

 4. The program will begin to try and crack the passwords in your in file.